 Lady Mariéme’s latest venture includes the launch of iamtheCODE.org, the first African-led global movement to mobilize government, the private sector, and philanthropic foundations to advance STEAMD (Science, Technology, Engineering, Arts, Mathematics and Design) Education.
 Her goal is to empower 1 million young women & girls globally to become coders by 2030 and to align with the UN 2030 Agenda.
 Lady Mariéme recently got nominated by Apolitical as their World’s 100 most influential people in Digital Government.

 A BBC Top 100 Women nominee, she was named twice on the UK Powerlist 2017 and 2018 of Britain’s 100 most influential people of African and African Caribbean Heritage.
-Often called the diplomat of technology, she was also named twice in 2014 and in 2016 as one of the 100 most influential Africans by the African Business Magazine.
+Often called the diplomat of technology, she was also named twice in 2014 and 2016 as one of the 100 most influential Africans by the African Business Magazine.
 In 2018, Lady Mariéme became a founding member of the Future Talks Expedition, which gathered 100 global leaders from 42 countries to visit the Arctic (North Pole.)
 She’s the first Senegalese woman who made it to the Arctic.

 Lady Mariéme is on the Board of Directorship of the World Wide Web Foundation (Founded by Sir Tim Berners-Lee).
+Lady Mariéme is the newest Board member of the ITU Generation Connect Visionary Board.

 Lady Mariéme is writing her first book.